zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ---
-title: "Editing Test Cases Using Script Mode"
+title: "Create test case using Script Mode"	title: "Editing Test Cases Using Script Mode"
-sidebar: katalon_studio_tutorials_sidebar
+sidebar: katalon_studio_docs_sidebar	sidebar: katalon_studio_tutorials_sidebar
-permalink: katalon-studio/tutorials/create_test_case_using_script_mode.html
+permalink: katalon-studio/docs/create_test_case_using_script_mode.html	permalink: katalon-studio/tutorials/create_test_case_using_script_mode.html
-description: "In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the test case Script mode."
+description: "In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the Script mode of test cases."	description: "In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the test case Script mode."
+redirect_from:
+    - "/katalon-studio/tutorials/create_test_case_using_script_mode.html"
 ---

 In addition to the **[Manual view](/x/9YEw)**, Katalon Studio allows expert users to programmatically write automation test in the test case Script view.
 Users with Groovy/Java background can easily edit test scripts in this view.

 This tutorial walks you through the steps needed to manually write a very basic automation test script using Katalon Studio.
 After reading this article, you will understand and be able to use _import_ statements and **[built-in keywords](/x/VQAM)** to compose test scripts.
 It's recommended that you have some basic scripting background, preferably using **[Groovy](http://groovy-lang.org/)**, to efficiently use the scripting capability.